 The three main elements that we find in self-fertilizing gardens are the beds, the water points and the trees.

-The beds are the places for plants to grow.
-In each bed, we find annual and perennial plants from different families with different shapes and needs.
-Between them, paths allow us to walk and reach the middle of the beds without compacting the growing area.
+The beds are the place for plants to grow.
+In each bed, there are annual and perennial plants from different families with different shapes and needs.
+Between the beds, there are paths where we can walk so we can easily reach into the middle of the beds without compacting the growing area.

 Trees are another essential part in the design because of their multiple functions, not only as food, fuel and wood producers, but also for a wide range of other beneficial impacts.
 Here are a few of their functions: